-It then goes on to advise companies about how they can develop a IATF 16949 contingency plan and what that plan needs to contain.
-Since it has become a mandatory part of the standard since its latest iteration in 2016, a QMS cannot attain ISO/TS 16949 without a plan that fills the requirements.
+It then advises companies about how they can develop an IATF 16949 contingency plan and what that plan needs to contain.
+It has become a mandatory part of the standard since its latest iteration in 2016, so a QMS cannot attain ISO/TS 16949 without a plan that fills the requirements.

-IATF 16949 Contingency Plans: What Are They and How Can We Plan for Them?
+What is the IATF 16949 Contingency Plan, and How Can You Plan for One?

-Merriam Web master defines a contingency as something at may happen, but might not occur.
+Merriam Web master defines a contingency as something that may happen but might not occur.
 In the context of IATF 16949, a contingency plan must be in place to exercise in the event of certain situations that may impact the company.
 A generic contingency plan may be formulated as follows:

-- Creating the policy statement that may be used for planning
+- Create the policy statement that may be used for planning

 - Perform a Business Impact Analysis (BIA)